-As you can see in the above settings, there’s only limited option for displaying featured image in the sizes you want.
+As you can see in the above settings, there’s only a limited option for displaying a featured image in the sizes you want.
 What if you want a totally different sized image for your featured image?

 - Go to Appearance > Editor > Theme Functions (functions.php of child theme)

 - Add the below lines of code in the file.